 Depression – a ticking Bomb

 If one observes and grasps affected patients more closely, i.e., with intuition and feelings instead of only with the usual senses, these people often appear subliminally like a ticking bomb.
-The energy that builds up behind the often miserable and sad-looking patient can be clearly felt.
+The energy that builds up behind the often miserable and sad-looking patient can be felt.

 The patients themselves often feel weak.
 Behind this lack of strength, however, lies a repressed, unlived potential.
 The existing conflicts that affect these people have so far prevented them from using their life energy constructively.